 The goblins, Mr. and Mrs. Scruvy, are fine wonderful people; though it's best not to get on the wrong side of the missus.
 Oh, and don't worry about the vampire, Count Willborough, he's quite nice!
 (Probably best to keep some garlic on you, though.)
 There's also Tisa, who's on the short side.
 Don't mention it though; people who can change into eight-foot tall jinn are best left alone.
 There's also at least one resident you can be guaranteed not to meet, as Ms. Morly never leaves her room (Considering the nature of the building's other residents, you should count your blessings here...).
-Stan the orge will be no trouble, as long as you avoid his poetry readings.
+Stan the ogre will be no trouble, as long as you avoid his poetry readings.
 Don't forget to visit Gordie the gryphon, he's a real pussycat!
 (Or about seventy percent of one, at least.)
-Sorry, Mrs. Fyfield the manager is out at the moment (The rumours she broke her leg in a murder attempt are completely exaggerated.), but the replacement manager Carr is here to help!
+Sorry, Mrs. Fyfield, the manager, is out at the moment (the rumours she broke her leg in a murder attempt are completely exaggerated), but the replacement manager Carr is here to help!
 (He'll see straight through you, so try not to lie to him, will you?)
 Oh, no, the dark spirit isn't a resident!
 (Of course, he may have a different view of the matter...)

 Welcome to Fancy Apartments!
 Enjoy your stay!
 But pay upfront, would you?